top of page

 IMG_8359.jpg

-Forthcoming on May 9, 2023
+Released on May 9, 2023

 Alaska has tens of thousands of glaciers.
 This book explores the world of tidewater glaciers, massive rivers of ice that flow from the mountains to the sea.
 There is an astonishing abundance of life associated with tidewater glaciers!
 Alaska's glaciers are rapidly retreating because of climate change.
 This book reveals the importance of glaciers for many animals and for cooling the world's atmosphere.
 Illustrated by Jon Van Zyle, this is the 12th book they have created together.